tristanls/k-bucket/README.md

   * Return: _Array_ All of the contacts in the tree, as an array

 Traverses the tree, putting all the contacts into one array.

+#### kBucket.toIterable()

+  * Return: _Iterable_ All of the contacts in the tree, as an iterable

+Traverses the tree, yielding contacts as they are encountered.

 #### kBucket._determineNode(node, id [, bitIndex = 0])